m7wq/qShop/README.md

 # qShop

-qShop is a customizable shop plugin for Minecraft servers with a flexible API for various in-game shops.
+qShop is a customizable shop-maker for Minecraft servers with a flexible API for various in-game shops.

 ## Installation